 Defining and measuring carbon footprints on an annual basis and taking action on unabated emissions are processes that are common in carbon neutral programs and will be necessary for corporates achieving net zero.
 Carbon neutrality's requirement to compensate for all unabated emissions through offsetting provides a reference price for GHG emissions that helps entities identify opportunities for deeper internal reductions.
 In addition to helping an individual organization become carbon neutral, offsetting unabated emissions to achieve a CarbonNeutral® certification finances emission reductions and transformation in the wider economy.
-According to The Science-Based Targets Initiative's (SBTi) Net Zero Standard, the latest version of which was published in April 2023, "companies should go further and invest in mitigation outside their value chains to contribute towards reaching societal net-zero...
-Examples include purchasing high quality, purchasing high-quality... carbon credits".2 2020 was the first time that this particular coalition of respected environmental NGOs (CDP, WWF, WRI) has positively acknowledged the role of offsetting in a major publication.
+The Science-Based Targets Initiative's (SBTi) Beyond Value Chain Mitigation (BVCM) report, published in February 2024, recommends that organizations purchase carbon credits equal to at least 50% of unabated value chain emissions annually on the pathway to net zero to support global efforts to achieve net zero.2